larrybotha/eggheadio-simplify-react-apps-with-react-hooks/README.md

 - remove the dependencies array from `useEffect`
 - compare the previous inputs with the new inputs from within `useEffect`
-- create a ref in which to store the previous inputs
+- create a ref in which to store the previous inputs without forcing a render when values are updated in the ref
 - create another `useEffect` which will be responsible for storing the previous inputs once the query `useEffect` has run